 In today’s world, we all need a “digital safe.”
 Think about it: if something happens to us, how do we pass on important online details, like usernames and passwords, as well as instructions to our family?
 The “digital safe” is our answer.
-It’s like a safety deposit box but for our online info.
-We will dive into how this tool can help us protect and share our digital assets with the ones we care about.
-But first, let’s touch on a serious topic: death.
+It’s like a safety deposit box but for our online credentials.
+We will dive into how this tool can help us protect and share our digital assets such as usernames, passwords, accounts with our loved ones.
+But first, let’s touch on a serious topic: Death.

 In the past, people just wrote down important info on paper.
 Many of my tech friends swear by the old paper-and-pen method, but I have doubts.
 It felt cumbersome and outdated.

 Then there’s another problem: How would I ensure my partner gets all this digital info if something happened to me?
 Saving on a computer drive has its problems.
 Using online storage places like Dropbox or Google Drive?
 Well, they have safety issues.
 Then I discovered the UBS digital safe.
 It’s a clear and simple answer to my problems.
 The best part?
 UBS has a clear plan for what happens if a user passes away.
 In theory, the user’s family can access the digital safe only after they prove their identity to UBS.

 Inheritance in the event of death